Standard Model Lagrangian Density

 Unfortunately, the setup for the conductor, shown in Figure (C), is framed in an apparently ambiguous way.
 However, this kind of language is typical in textbooks.
 Where is this charge residing exactly?
 If this is not interpreted carefully, it can lead to inconsistencies like those of the “infinite thin conductor” above.
 The first thing to appreciate is that, unlike the nailed down charge on the non-conducting sheets, the charge densities on the parallel conducting plates are necessarily the result of responding to each other.
 The term “capacitor” also implies that we start with neutral conductors and do work bringing charge from one, leaving the other with an equal but opposite charge deficit.
 Next, we recognize even thin conducting sheets have two sides.
 That is, the top sheet has a top and bottom and the bottom conducting sheet also has a top and bottom.
 If the conducting plates have equal and opposite charges, and those charges are responding to each other.
 They will be attracted to each other and thus reside on the faces that are pointed at each other.
 The outer faces will contain no charge at all.
 That is, the \sigma=Q/A from the top plate is on that plate’s bottom surface with none on the top surface.
 Notice, unlike Example 1, the conductor has the same charge density as its non-conducting counterpart.
 Similar for the bottom plate but with the signs reversed.
 A quick application of gauss’s law can also demonstrate the same conclusion.

 With this in mind, we are left with a little puzzle.
 Since we know the charge densities, do we jump right to the answer using Equation (2)?
 Or do we now worry about the individual contributions of each plate using Equation (1) and superimpose them to get the net field?
 The choice is yours.
 The easiest path is to just use Equation (2) and write down the results in each region.
-Above and below all the plates, \sigma=0 so $\vec{E}=0$; again, Equation (2) has already done the superposition of the individual plates for us.
+Above and below all the plates, \sigma=0 so \vec{E}=0; again, Equation (2) has already done the superposition of the individual plates for us.
 In the middle, we can use either plate (but not both added…remember, this isn’t superposition!).
 If we used the top plate, we would get

 and if we used the bottom plate alone, we would get